l2fprod/carpaccio-pricing/README.md

   ![Register](instructions/18-web-editor.png)

   The web editor allows to modify and commit changes to the project without leaving your web browser.
-  It comes with a "Live Edit" feature allowing to modify the changes to the running app without having to commit the changes to the code to the Git repository.
+  It comes with a **Live Edit** feature allowing to modify the changes to the running app without having to commit the changes to the code to the Git repository.
 We will enable and use this feature in the next steps to accelerate the round trip between changing the code and viewing the impact of the change on the deployed app.

-1. Enable "Live Edit" by clicking on the switch
+1. Enable **Live Edit** by clicking on the switch

   ![Register](instructions/19-enable-live-edit.png)

-1. Say "OK" when prompted
+1. Click **OK** when prompted

   ![Register](instructions/20-live-edit-ok.png)

-1. Wait until "Live Edit" is enabled for the app.
-Notice the indicator needs the project name shows a background task is running
+1. Wait until **Live Edit** is enabled for the app.
+Notice the indicator near the project name shows the status of enabling Live Edit for your app

   ![Register](instructions/21-enabling-live-edit.png)

-1. After a short while, the project indicator becomes green again.
-"Live Edit" is enabled.
+1. After a short while, the project indicator becomes green again. **Live Edit** is enabled.

   ![Register](instructions/22-live-edit-enabled.png)

-1. Open the file "app.js" which contains the pricing engine implementation
+1. Open the file **app.js** which contains the pricing engine implementation

   ![Register](instructions/23-open-backend.png)